Please note that Tapas no longer supports Internet Explorer.

 “Hmm, surprisingly good form.”
 Green hair said.

 “Now try to do this!”
 Freckles showed me a move with his empty hands.
-Like?
-The sword cut through the air.
+Like this?
+The sword flew through the air with a crisp cut.
+“Haha!
+You got talent for this little miss!”

+A man went up to them.
 “What are you two fools fooling around here for?”
-A man went up to them.

 “Commander, look how this little lady is swinging the sword!”